musikid/pjdfstest/book/src/test-declaration.md

 }
 ```

-### Root requirement
+### Root privileges

-Some tests may need to be root to run.
+Some tests may need to root privileges to run.
-Especially, all the tests which involves creating a block/char file need root user.
+Especially, all the tests which involves creating a block/char file need those.

+To declare that a test function require root privileges,
+`require_root: true` should be added to the test declaration.

+For example:

 ```rust
 pjdfs_test_case!(permission, { test: test_ctime, require_root: true });